splunk/public-o11y-docs/gdi/opentelemetry/metrics-internal-collector.rst

 .. meta::
       :description: Internal metrics for the Collector.

-These are the Collector's internal metrics, per component.
+These are the Collector's internal metrics.

 .. list-table::
   :widths: 40 60